on4kjm/FLEcli/doc/install_mac.md

 # Installation on MacOS

+## Via Homebrew

+This is the easiest method.

+* add the Homebrew tap with `brew tap on4kjm/tap`.
+* install the application with `brew install flecli`.

+## Manual installation

 At this stage, the MacOS FLEcli binary is not signed.
 It will fail to load on recent MacOS version.

 This procedure will guide you for adding FLEcli to the exception list.